The Problem

 messages table, the backend creates a MessageDelivery

-row for each recipient device (excluding the sender) with status PENDING.Client receives and decrypts
+row for each recipient device (excluding the sender) with status PENDING.2

 After successful decryption, the client sends an ACK event over WebSocket.